Dramatically reducing the deaths from bowel cancer is absolutely achievable if we put our minds to it

 In Wales, this ambition could set the scale for what we can achieve.

-With these voices, we will produce a shared vision and plan, to move towards zero deaths from bowel cancer in Wales.
+With these voices, we will produce a shared vision: a roadmap to begin moving towards zero deaths from bowel cancer in Wales.

 This project will be running throughout 2022, with key findings shared throughout the year.